masterDev07/BelBedu9/README.md

-# 🌟 BelBedu9: Introduction and Features 🌟
+# 🌟 "Elevate Your Prayer Experience with Bel Bedu9: The Future of Notification
+**Awaits!**" 🌟

-## A. Introduction
+## A. Bel Bedu9 Introduction

-Welcome to the world of **BelBedu9**, an innovative message notification application designed to transform and elevate your prayer experience! 🙏✨ This state-of-the-art application harnesses the power of your computer monitor or TV, paired with engaging audio notifications, to deliver timely alerts before the adhan, during the adhan, and for the iqamah.
-With exceptional accuracy, BelBedu9 calculates the five daily obligatory prayer times based on your precise GPS location in Indonesia. 🕌
+Welcome to the revolutionary world of **Bel Bedu9**, an innovative message notification application designed to transform and elevate your prayer experience! 🙏✨ This cutting-edge app harnesses the power of your computer monitor or 📺 TV, paired with captivating audio notifications, to deliver timely alerts before the adhan, during the adhan, and for the iqamah.
+With remarkable precision, **Bel Bedu9** calculates the five daily obligatory prayer times based on your exact GPS location in Indonesia. 🇮🇩🕌

-BelBedu9 is perfect for a wide range of environments, including homes, mosques, offices, hospitals, markets, restaurants, and cafes.
-It not only announces the current prayer time but also prominently displays it on the screen, ensuring that everyone is kept in the loop.
-Plus, the application can be configured to send hourly notifications, providing real-time updates on the current prayer time, complete with the hour and minute. ⏰
+**Bel Bedu9** is perfect for a variety of settings, including homes, mosques, offices, hospitals, markets, restaurants, and cafes.
+It not only announces the current prayer time but also prominently displays it on the screen, ensuring that everyone stays informed.
+Additionally, the application can be configured to send hourly notifications, providing real-time updates on the current prayer time, complete with the hour and minute. ⏰

-But that’s not all!
-BelBedu9 also boasts an intelligent power management system for your monitor or TV, allowing you to effortlessly turn the display on and off to save energy. 🌱 With its intuitive user interface and customizable settings, BelBedu9 is the ultimate solution for anyone looking to stay connected to their prayer schedule while promoting energy efficiency.
+But that’s just the beginning! **Bel Bedu9** also features an intelligent power management system for your monitor or TV, allowing you to effortlessly turn the display on and off to save energy. 🌱 With its intuitive user interface and customizable settings, **Bel Bedu9** is the ultimate solution for anyone looking to stay connected to their prayer schedule while promoting energy efficiency.

-Experience the convenience and innovation of prayer time notifications like never before with BelBedu9! 🚀
+Experience the convenience and innovation of prayer time notifications like never before with **Bel Bedu9**! 🚀

-## How to Configure
+## How to Configure Bel Bedu9

-Configuring BelBedu9 is a breeze! 🛠️ You can easily make adjustments using a text editor like Geany on Linux or any text editor available on Android.
+Configuring **Bel Bedu9** is a breeze! 🛠️ You can easily make adjustments using a text editor like Geany on Linux or any text editor available on Android.
-Additionally, you can remotely configure BelBedu9 over a Wi-Fi connection by utilizing an SSH client on Windows, Linux, or Android platforms.
+Additionally, you can remotely configure **Bel Bedu9** over a Wi-Fi connection by utilizing an SSH client on Windows, Linux, or Android platforms.
 This flexibility allows for convenient adjustments and management from virtually anywhere, ensuring that you can tailor the device to meet your specific needs with ease. 🌐

-## How to Close the GUI Screen of BelBedu9
+## How to Close the GUI Screen of Bel Bedu9

-Closing the BelBedu9 GUI is incredibly simple!
+Closing the **Bel Bedu9** GUI is incredibly simple!
 Just perform a right mouse click or use the command **CLI bd tt** or **gt tt** to close it effortlessly. 🖱️

-With BelBedu9, staying connected to your prayer schedule has never been easier or more efficient!
+With **Bel Bedu9**, staying connected to your prayer schedule has never been easier or more efficient!
 Embrace the future of prayer notifications and enhance your spiritual journey today! 🌈

-## Additional Features of BelBedu9
+## Additional Features of Bel Bedu9

-BelBedu9 is packed with features that enhance its functionality and user experience.
+**Bel Bedu9** is packed with features that enhance its functionality and user experience.
 Here are some standout capabilities that make this application a must-have for anyone looking to streamline their prayer notifications:

 ### Customizable Notifications
 - **Personalized Alerts**: Users can customize the type and frequency of notifications, ensuring that they receive alerts that suit their preferences.
-Whether you prefer gentle reminders or more pronounced alerts, BelBedu9 has you covered. 🔔
+Whether you prefer gentle reminders or more pronounced alerts, **Bel Bedu9** has you covered. 🔔
 - **Multi-Language Support**: The application supports multiple languages, making it accessible to a diverse user base.
 This feature ensures that everyone can navigate and utilize the app comfortably. 🌍